 With Max on the phone, the police indicated that they were going to contact adult protective services to ascertain if they might have services to assist Frank.
 Max indicated that he would work with Frank to get professionals to the residence to assist in cleaning up the accumulated hoard.

 Frank would telephone Max one more time after the police left his home.
-During that call Max confirmed that he would seek out a reputable, professional hoarder property cleanup service in the morning and would visit with Frank again after at least some preliminary arrangements were made.
+During that call, Max confirmed that he would seek out a reputable, professional hoarder property cleanup service in the morning and would visit with Frank again after at least some preliminary arrangements were made.
 Max contacted us not long after that phone call.

 The False Start Hoarder Property Cleanup

-During course of the day we received an initial phone call from Max about Frank, arrangements were made for us to go to Frank’s residence three days later to examine the premises and give those involved an idea of what would be involved in a property cleanup in this situation.
+During the course of the day, we received an initial phone call from Max about Frank, arrangements were made for us to go to Frank’s residence three days later to examine the premises and give those involved an idea of what would be involved in a property cleanup in this situation.
 Max had been able to restore connections between Frank and some of their mutual local friends – at least that is what Max believed.
 A couple of these people would join us at Frank’s residence for an initial inspection of the premises.
 There was a consensus among everyone – including Frank – that having familiar faces at the scene would be helpful to him.

 When the day arrived for the initial visit to the property, we pulled into the driveway to find a couple of people standing outside the residence.
 It is rather common for people to be standing outside a house that is need of hoarder cleanup.